Reshaping Biomolecular Structure Prediction through Strategic Conformational Exploration with HelixFold-S1: Methods

 where $\text{pTM}$ represents the predicted TM-Score for the full complex, indicating the confidence for overall structural accuracy. $\text{ipTM}$ represents the interface predicted TM-Score for the full complex, focusing on the accuracy of interfacial interactions. $\text{has\_clash}$ is a binary term indicating the presence of obvious clashes between polymer chains in the predicted structure.
 Detailed definitions of $\text{pTM}$, $\text{ipTM}$, and $\text{has\_clash}$ can be found in the AF3 paper \cite{abramson2024accurate}.

-We adopt consistent inference settings across structure prediction tasks, including our method and the baselines Boltz‑2 and Chai‑1.
+We adopt consistent inference settings across structure prediction tasks, including our method and the baselines Boltz‑2\cite{passaro2025boltz}, Protenix\cite{bytedance2025protenix}, and Chai‑1\cite{chai2024chai}.
 Each prediction is refined using 10 recycling iterations and 200 diffusion steps, where the diffusion module is run once to generate a single structure per input.
+In the corresponding figures, lines represent these average outcomes, while shaded areas indicate the variability between the two runs.
 Notably, the inference configuration for HF3 w/ AFsample adopts a more sophisticated multi-setting approach, according to the AlphaFold settings used in AFsample \cite{wallner2023afsample}.
 The complete inference specifications for HF3 with AFsample integrate three distinct hyperparameter settings as detailed in Table \ref{tab:af_settings}.
+Protenix w/ S1, Chai-1 w/ S1, and Boltz-2 w/ S1 follow the same workflow as HF-S1, differing only in the backbone structure prediction module employed during the final stage.
+Contact probability outputs from HF-S1 are ranked from highest to lowest, and the corresponding contact pairs are incorporated as external geometric constraints to guide structure generation.
+It should be noted that Chai-1 w/ S1 is restricted to protein–protein/antibody datasets, as it only accepts residue-residue contact constraints as input.
+All methods construct MSAs using their respective built-in sequence search tools.